paketo-buildpacks/blog/content/posts/0009-php-rearchitecure.md

 If you're not already acquainted with the previous version of the buildpack PHP buildpack, the following use cases are supported:

-*  Build PHP apps that are served with HTTPD
+*  Build PHP apps that are served with HTTPD ([sample app example](https://github.com/paketo-buildpacks/samples/tree/main/php/httpd))
-*  Build PHP apps that are served with Nginx
+*  Build PHP apps that are served with Nginx ([sample app example](https://github.com/paketo-buildpacks/samples/tree/main/php/nginx))
-*  Build PHP apps that are served the PHP Built-in Server
+*  Build PHP apps that are served the PHP Built-in Server ([sample app example](https://github.com/paketo-buildpacks/samples/tree/main/php/builtin-server))
-*  Leverage the PHP FastCGI Process Manager (FPM) to run alongside servers
+*  Leverage the PHP FastCGI Process Manager (FPM) to run alongside servers (Nginx and HTTPD samples showcase this)
-*  Build apps that use Composer as an application level package manager
+*  Build apps that use Composer as an application level package manager ([sample app example](https://github.com/paketo-buildpacks/samples/tree/main/php/composer))
-*  Configure and run PHP session handlers for Redis and Memcached instances
+*  Configure and run PHP session handlers for Redis and Memcached instances ([sample app example](https://github.com/paketo-buildpacks/samples/tree/main/php/memcached_session_handler))

 The main difference in the user experience is that support for setting configuration through a `buildpack.yml` has been removed in favour of